Scaling up smallholder access to irrigation

-Construction work began in July 2019, initially extending existing bulk water infrastructure to deliver sufficient canal capacity to irrigate up to 3,500ha of land within the Kafue District.
-Funded by an ORIO grant, ownership of this infrastructure will revert to the Government of Zambia (upon completion of construction), enabling the benefits of irrigation to be shared across the wider region.
+Construction work on the project is well advanced.
+Initially extending existing bulk water infrastructure to deliver sufficient canal capacity to irrigate up to 3,800ha of land within the Kafue District.
+Funded by an ORIO and TA grant, ownership of this infrastructure will revert to the Government of Zambia (upon completion of construction), enabling the benefits of irrigation to be shared across the wider region.

 The Chiansi project will also provide the infrastructure needed to irrigate market gardens for up to 960 local smallholders.
 Market Garden Committees will also be established to enable agricultural knowledge and technical know-how to be shared across the local community, to improve local food security and enhance household incomes through the year-round sale of fresh produce.

 Chiansi draws on learning from InfraCo Africa’s Chanyanya project and over a decade of experience of working with communities in the Kafue District.
-The project also leverages grant funding from the Dutch ORIO Infrastructure Fund and PIDG’s Technical Assistance Facility (TAF) and mobilises investment from South Africa’s private sector.
+The project also leverages grant funding from the Dutch ORIO Infrastructure Fund and PIDG’s Technical Assistance (TA) and mobilises investment from the private sector.
 Collaborative initiatives such as Chiansi, have the potential to stimulate economic development and contribute to the alleviation of poverty across sub-Saharan Africa.

-Construction is being led by SUDECO with funding from ORIO.
+Construction is being led by SUDECO with funding from ORIO and TA.